-- Those in your care don’t have any involvement in their care planning
+- Those in your care don’t have any involvement in their own care planning

-- The information within the plans isn’t specific in setting out the needs of the person in care, the goals you want to achieve and the support required
+- The information within the care plan isn’t specific in setting out the needs of the person in care, the goals you want to achieve and the support that is required

-- The care plans are not easily understood by those in care or providing it
+- The care plans are not easily understood by carers or those being supported

 - The care plans do not contain enough detail to be useful

-- The information with the care plans is either misleading, non-factual or both
+- The information within the care plans is either misleading, non-factual or both

-- The care plan has any sarcasm, rude or rude terminology contained within it
+- The care plan has any sarcasm, inappropriate or unprofessional terminology contained within it

-- The care plans focus solely on the disabilities of a person rather than their abilities
+- The care plan focused solely on the disabilities of a person rather than their abilities

-- The care plans do not justify why specific types of care are given and fails to base these on the person’s needs
+- The care plan does not justify why specific types of care are given and fails to base these on the person’s individual needs

 - They contain no clear evidence that any regulatory outcomes are being met

-- Contains no reference or evidence as to when the plan was created, updated or modified
+- They contains no reference or evidence as to when the plan was created, updated or modified

-- The care plans are static documentation with no reviews, evaluations leaving them unable to adapt to a person’s evolving needs
+- The care plan is static documentation with no reviews or evaluations, leaving them unable to adapt to a person’s evolving needs

 How can you make sure that you avoid the pitfalls of poor care plans?